wadmiraal/wadmiraal.net/src/_posts/2014-07-22-write-testable-code-in-drupal-part-1.markdown

   - TDD
 ---

-Writing unit tests in Drupal is slow and costly, which means many projects stay away from them when doing Drupal projects.
-This has been a problem for many years, but I have found a way to greatly speed up my Drupal development, even using <abbr title="Test Driven Development">TDD</abbr>.
+Writing unit tests in Drupal is slow and costly, which means many projects stay away from them.
+This has been a problem for many years, but I have found a way to greatly speed up my Drupal development, even going as far as using <abbr title="Test Driven Development">TDD</abbr>.

 This is the first part in a series to write better, more testable code.